Python-SIP/sip/docs/api_12.rst

     .. c:member:: PyObject *pm_self

         The bound object.

+.. c:type:: sipModuleState

+    .. version-added:: 12.20

+    This is provided as an aid to porting handwritten code to API v14 and is an opaque type.

+.. c:macro:: sipMS

+    .. version-added:: 12.20

+    This is provided as an aid to porting handwritten code to API v14 and is defined as ``NULL``.

 .. c:function:: int sipParseResult(int *iserr, PyObject *method, PyObject *result, const char *format, ...)